-Make your own canned plum sauce for recipes and as a condiment on meats and Asian dishes.
+Make your own lightly spicy canned plum sauce for recipes and as a condiment on meats and Asian dishes.
 It’s super easy, tastes delicious, and makes fun gifts.

 In addition to Addictive Tomato Chutney, this canned plum sauce is one of my must-have condiments to have on hand throughout the year.
 It adds a wonderful flavor to vegetable stir fries and baked (or grilled) chicken and pork.